Sakshi95Si/AD-Domain_Lab/README.md

    ![VMbox](screenshots/image74.png)
    ![VMbox](screenshots/image75.png)

-   First time login will ask to rest the password as per policy.
+   First time login will ask to reset the password as per policy.